 Carpenter Ants

-Carpenter ants are probably one of the most common type of ants in the United States.
-They can usually be found in colder climates e.g. in the northern part of the USA.
-You can easily recognize them by their black color with some red accents, as well as their single pedicel, and the curved thorax.
+Carpenter ants (Campanotus spp.) are one of the most common types of ants in the United States with 60 recorded species.
+They can usually be found in colder climates such as in the northern part of the country.

 Red Imported Fire Ants